ypsu/effdump/example-deployment/README.md

 ```

 Observe how effdump deduplicated the diffs.
-Note that the newyork entry didn't have a diff because it has MemGB override to 64 GB at a later stage.
+Note that the newyork entry didn't have a diff because it has a MemGB override to 64 GB at a later stage.
+Diffs like these are the main feature of effdump.

-See [../examples-markdown/README.md] for more features effdump provides such as HTML rendered diffs or continuous diffing.
+See https://github.com/ypsu/effdump/tree/main/example-markdown/README.md for more features effdump provides such as HTML rendered diffs or continuous diffing.